initial teacher training

 How to apply to a training provider

 All candidates have to apply via UCAS.
 It is advisable before you apply to look at the ITT entry criteria before applying.
 Full entry criteria can be found on the link below

-The application process for starting School Direct in September 2021 is now open on UCAS.
+The application process for starting School Direct in September 2021 opened on UCAS on 07th October 2020.

 If you feel that you do not meet the entry criteria please contact the team who can discuss this with you.
 Our team can be contacted here.

 of all ITT trainees with Learners First graduate from the programme